SRI-CSL/sally/README.md

 To see the full set of options run ``sally -h``.
 Some typical examples are as follows

-* Checking the properties with the bounded model-checking (bmc) engine
+* Checking the properties with the bounded model-checking (BMC) engine
     ```
     > sally --engine bmc examples/example.mcmt
     unknown